 Enjoy: Put half a cucumber through the juicer (peeled, if it’s not organic).
 Drink by itself or juiced with carrot and celery.
 Or for plant-based hydration heaven, juice a few slices of watermelon with your cucumber juice.

-When chia seeds are soaked they absorb 10 times their weight in water, making them perfect for hydration.
+When chia seeds are soaked they absorb 10 times their weight in water, making them a perfect hydrating food.
 If you don’t soak chia seeds before eating them they will dehydrate you, as they consume your bodily fluids.

-Enjoy: soak chia seeds in water overnight and add them to your smoothie, yoghurt or fruit dish the next day.
-You don’t need a lot of chia seeds – soak in a bowl 1 tablespoon of chia seeds in 3 tablespoons of water.
-This is plenty for 1 serving.
+Enjoy: Soak chia seeds in water overnight and add them to your smoothie, yoghurt or fruit dish the next day.
+You don’t need a lot of chia seeds – soak in a bowl one tablespoon of chia seeds in three tablespoons of water.
+This is plenty for one serving.

 Bananas are not only delicious, but they contain potassium which replaces lost electrolytes in the body from sweating, and magnesium which helps balance plus regulate the fluids in your body.
-They’re also energising, which is an additional bonus if the hot weather is draining you.
+They’re also energising, which is an additional bonus if hot weather tends to sap you of energy.

-Drinking coconut water is a wonderful way to stay hydrated.
+Drinking coconut water is a wonderful hydrating drink.
 It’s contains four times the amount of potassium as a banana, plus B-vitamins, electrolytes and magnesium.
 Make sure to buy 100% coconut water with no other added ingredients.

-Watermelon is ideal for hydration, but if I’m honest it’s not my favourite melon to eat alone.
+Watermelon is ideal for hydration, but if I’m honest it’s not my favourite melon.
 If you feel the same or want to mix things up cantaloupe melon has a 90% water content.

-Enjoy: cut up as a snack or for breakfast and in a fruit salad
+Enjoy: Cut it up and eat as a snack, or for breakfast, or in a fruit salad

 This semi-aquatic plant is full of moisture and nutrient power, making it a perfect hydrating food.

 Enjoy: Add this peppery flavoured superfood to all types of salads.
 Watercress tastes particularly delicious when combined with cucumbers, a touch of fennel and a sweet lime dressing – olive oil, lime, fresh mint and honey.
 Consider using sweet fruits, such as pear in a watercress salad to balance watercress’s peppery taste.